Agricultural Literacy Curriculum Matrix

 Three Sisters Garden

-Students will investigate the "three sisters" crops (corn, beans, and squash) and explore the benefit to planting these crops together.
+Students investigate the "three sisters" crops (corn, beans, and squash) and explore the benefits of planting these crops together.
+Grades 3-5

 School Garden Option:

 - Squash seeds

 - Large pot or container with holes in the bottom

 - Bean seeds

 - Squash or pumpkin seeds – miniature or space-saver variety

 Garden in a Glove Option:

 - Small paper plates